-LoRa technology is already being implemented in many industries, including supply chain, logistics, smart cities, and agriculture, and is especially well suited to Commercial Real Estate.
+The LoRa technology is already being implemented in many industries, including supply chain, logistics, smart cities, and agriculture, and is especially well suited to the needs of Commercial Real Estate.
 The long-range signal can connect devices up to 30 miles apart in rural areas, and penetrates dense building materials in urban environments.
-LoRa-enabled IoT devices are low-power, able to operate for up to 10 years on batteries.
-Here are some of the ways these features bring real business value to CRE:
+LoRa-enabled IoT devices are low-power, which makes them capable of operating for up to 10 years on batteries.
+Below are some of the ways these features bring real business value to CRE.

 Remote access to real-time data and long battery life means minimal maintenance and fewer in-person site inspections.

-LoRa-enabled sensors can detect dangers such as gas leaks, and generate alerts, helping to prevent explosions or other accidents.
+LoRa-enabled sensors can detect dangers such as gas leaks and generate alerts, thus helping to prevent explosions or other accidents.

 Smart buildings can help save energy and water.
-LoRa-connected buildings can also monitor patterns of utility usage.
-With the assistance of AI this data can be used to create better systemic solutions in the future.
+LoRa-connected buildings can also monitor utility usage patterns.
+With the assistance of AI, this data can be used to create better systemic solutions in the future.

-More efficient utility usage means lower bills.
-Moreover, fixing small problems early on eliminates the need for costly major repairs down the line.
+More efficient utility usage means lower utility bills.
+Moreover, fixing small problems early eliminates the need for costly major repairs down the line.

 Information gathered by LoRa-enabled devices can also help better estimate the building’s condition and its true value.

 LoRa application examples and the rise of IoT machine learning solutions